Codeventurer144/SQL-BI-Analysis/README.md

 - The shop has processed a total of 118 orders within the first two months of operation, averaging 2 orders per day.
 - Despite modest sales numbers, the shop has achieved $14,000 in revenue, with an average of $120 per order.
 This indicates that customers are willing to spend significantly on each order, suggesting high customer satisfaction and a strong product offering.
-- 669 items, including sides and drinks, have been sold.
-This highlights the diversity of the shop's offerings, with customers purchasing a wide range of menu items.
+- 669 items, including sides and drinks🍟🧃, have been sold.
-- Analysis from the doughnut chart reveals that Pizza is the most popular item, likely due to the higher price point of beverages and sides, which customers might find more affordable elsewhere.
+- However, analysis from the doughnut chart reveals that the Pizzas, of all the items, are the most popular and ordered; likely due to the higher price point of beverages and sides, which customers might find more affordable elsewhere.
 - The bar chart indicates a strong preference for Pesto and Veggie Pizzas, among other varieties, suggesting these are customer favorites.
-- The pie chart illustrates that delivery orders significantly outnumber pickup orders, pointing to a preference for the convenience of delivery.
+- The pie🥧 chart illustrates that delivery orders significantly outnumber pickup orders, pointing to a preference for the convenience of delivery.
 - Sales trends from the line chart show a peak in orders between 7 PM and 10 PM, a likely result of customers ordering after returning from work.
 Sales then sharply decline towards midnight, reflecting the end of the evening demand.
 - The map visualization shows that our customer base is well distributed across the U.S., with a denser concentration near our headquarters in Maryland, reinforcing the regional appeal of the shop.